 • Can you commit to the entire duration of the program?
 How will you support yourself financially throughout this process?

-There are several graduate programs affiliated with engineering disciplines, as well as options that will allow you to meet you long-term career goals:
+There are several graduate degrees affiliated with engineering disciplines, as well as options that will allow you to meet other related long-term career goals:

 • Master of Science (MS) | Thesis v.
 Non-thesis